 - Pair your whites with whites followed by vibrant, heavily embellished ornaments.

-- Carry your flared floor-touch skirts a maxi-dress and layer it with a heavy shawl and jewels.
+- Carry your flared floor-touch skirts in a maxi dress and layer them with a heavy shawl and jewels.

 2. CLUB YOUR ATTIRE WITH A CONTRASTING FOOTWEAR

 Following the same shade for such a lively occasion is a monotonous approach.
 Give your ethnic outfits the right concluding touch with the help of unique and appealing footwear.
 It’s best to opt for something that will provide you with both, a style upgrade and comfort.

 - If it’s a cozy get-together involving a lot of sedentary then pick out adorned pumps or chic stilettos for your silk gowns.

 - If you got a lavish jamboree invite, then pair your rich and graceful attire with block sandals or even juttis to get that extra bling.

 - Kolhapuris would be a great fit for those who are into minimalist fashion and avoid being an ostentatious dresser.